xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_attribute_groups.md

 After a new attribute group has been added, it does not yet have any attributes in it.
 To add attributes to the group, follow the guidelines in the section [Assigning attributes to an attribute group](#assigning-attributes-to-an-attribute-group).

-## Assigning attributes to an attribute group
+## Assigning Attributes to an Attribute Group

 After creating an attribute group, you need to populate it with attributes.
 Attributes can be added to an attribute group when creating or editing attributes in the **Classes & attributes** section (**Catalog > Classes & attributes**):